Updated: 6 days ago

-This heart wrenching, yet inspirational novel takes you on the journey through the life of Brylee Splaine.
-Needless to say, her life experiences have left a countless amount of scars, which for a long time had caused her to become heartless, bitter, and unable to trust.
-However, she was still very naïve and fell for many traps, because indeed she did not know everything.
-Instead she was a baby trying to play a grown woman’s game, while being unaware of what she was up against.
+This heart-wrenching yet inspirational novel takes you on the journey through the life of Brylee Splaine.
+Needless to say, her life experiences have left countless amount of scars, causing her to become heartless, bitter, and unable to trust.
+However, she was still very naïve and fell for many traps because she did not know everything.
+Instead, she was a baby trying to play a grown woman’s game while unaware of what she was up against.

-Brylee has been hiding from her past traumas, pain, and her wrong decision making up until now.
-She is taking back the power that belongs to her by becoming not only a survivor, but the voice for many.
+Brylee has been hiding from her past traumas, pain, and her lousy decision-making up until now.
+She is taking back the power that belongs to her by becoming a survivor and the voice for many.
 So, for the first time, she will be sharing her deepest and darkest secrets as one of the guest speakers for the Young Adult Recovery Program at the OutReach Rehabilitation center in Detroit, Michigan.
 Yet, once the patients in Brylee’s group session start to reveal events in their lives, connections will be made that no one was expecting.

-Some of their experiences, decisions, beliefs, and/or opinions will collide with one another causing tension, anger, and tears.
-Everyone’s life story is unique and no one’s life is exactly the same, but we can learn from one another, only if we took the time to actually listen.
-In the end, this emotional roller coaster will place change upon many of their lives but ultimately, it is how Ms. Brylee Splaine was transformed, “From Dull to Divine”.
+Some of their experiences, decisions, beliefs, and/or opinions will collide with one another, causing tension, anger, and tears.
+Everyone’s life story is unique, and no one’s life is precisely the same, but we can learn from one another only if we took the time to actually listen.
+In the end, this emotional roller coaster will place change upon many of their lives, but ultimately, it is how Ms. Brylee Splaine was transformed, “From Dull to Divine.”

 “Don't nourish your fears more than you nourish your hopes.” ― Steve Maraboli